201 Elizabeth Street

 99 William Street

 Melbourne VIC 3000

 Sydney: (02) 9261 4555

-To convict you of a violent disorder charge, the police must prove each of the following matters beyond a reasonable doubt:
+To convict you of Violent Disorder the prosecution must prove each of the following matters beyond reasonable doubt:

 If you suspect that you may be under investigation, or if you have been charged with an offence, it is vital to get competent legal advice as early as possible.
 Our lawyers are highly specialised in criminal law and will be able to guide you through the process while dealing with the various authorities related to your matter.